IAmJonoBo/n00plicate/docs/README.md

 ## Legacy / Pending Review

-The following documents are from Mimic 1.x.
+The following documents are from n00plicate 1.x.
 Keep them handy while rewriting, but prefer the 2.0 sources above.
 Anything not referenced here is slated for archival.

 - [`docs/ADVANCED_DOCUMENTATION_SUMMARY.md`](./ADVANCED_DOCUMENTATION_SUMMARY.md)